Apple’s New iPhone SE 2 Is Coming This 2018 And Its Specs Will Blow Your Mind

 Apple is giving the thumbs up with regard to the manufacturing of the new iPhone SE 2 due to the company’s objective of reaching and targeting both the low-end and high-end market.

 The features of the phone are rumored to include an A10 Fusion processor which can be found on the iPhone 7 and iPhone 7 Plus models.
 The switch from an A9 chip to an A10 chip will display a speed boost.
 The battery capacity is reported to upgrade to 1,700 milliamp-hour.
 Storage options include 32GB and 128GB, and also 2GB of RAM.
 The concept is based on the specs of iPhone X squeezed into a four-inch phone while retaining the rear dual-camera feature.
-The phone’s camera features include a 12-megapixel rear camera sensor and a 5-megapixel front camera.
+The phone’s camera features include a 12-megapixel rear camera sensor and a five-megapixel front camera.

 Although some reports claim that the phone is quite unlikely to possess any of the distinguishing features of the iPhone 8 or X, several reports claim that its concept is based on the design implementation of the latest iPhone models.
 Some fear that due to the fusion of the features of iPhone X with those of the original iPhone SE, the price might increase significantly and lean towards the high-end market.